 The school nurse shall support and assist persons who have completed the training specified in 105 CMR 210.007 to prepare for and implement their responsibilities related to the administration of prescription medication.

-The first time that an unlicensed school personnel administers medication, the delegating school nurse shall provide supervision at the work site.
+When possible, the first time that an unlicensed school personnel administers medication, the delegating school nurse shall provide supervision at the work site.
 In extenuating circumstances, as determined by the school nurse, the skills competency for p.r.n. emergency rescue medications administered through inhalation or through the mucous membranes of the nose, mouth, or lungs (such as inhalers and nasal preparations of glucagon and diazepam) may be demonstrated without administration of the medication to the student.
 When a p.r.n. emergency rescue medication is administered, the medication plan shall address notification of the local emergency medical services system, followed by notification of the student’s caregiver.

 The degree of supervision required for each student shall be determined by the school nurse after an evaluation of the appropriate factors involved in protecting the student's health, including but not limited to the following: